Animal Control / Inspector

 - Fill out the Dog License Application

-- Massachusetts General Law (M.G.L Chapter 140 s 137) requires that all dogs over 6 months of age and in your possession as an owner or keeper for a period of 30 days or longer must be licensed in your home town.
+- Massachusetts General Law (M.G.L Chapter 140 s 137) requires that all dogs over 6 months of age be licensed.

 - Dog Licenses are available at the Town Clerk's Office, 60 Center Square between the hours of 8 am and 4 pm.